Jan 9, 2026

 Fire and Alarm System Integration

-Triggering events in conjunction with fire alarms and warning systems.
+Triggers events by integrating with fire alarms and warning devices.

 External Event Integration